justinqpham/ai-watermark-remover/README.md

 # AI Watermark Remover

 A clean and simple web application for detecting and removing hidden watermark characters from text.
-I have no use for this but I was annoyed that all the other ones are dog shit and they have the audacity to charge money for it lol
+I have no use for this but I was annoyed that all the other ones are terrible and they have the audacity to charge money for it lol

-No log obviously because I literally couldn't care less
+No log obviously

 ## Features
 - 🔍 **Hidden Character Detection**: Automatically detects invisible watermark characters